usman134151/eclipse/README.md

 A user may configure billing on the Application Settings screen.

-The user first needs to add a payment card, then he can select a subscription and then he can download invoices.
+The user first needs to add a payment card, then he can select a subscription, and then he can download invoices.
 He will be shown the upcoming payment along with the current state of his subscription.

 By default, 14 days of trial are used.
 See the SaaS config section of this document.